ok-nick/opensource.contentauth.org/docs/manifest/signing-manifests.md

 The example above uses the information in `my_manifest.json` to add a new manifest to output `signed_image.jpg` using source `my_image.jpg`.
 The manifest will be signed using the PS256 signature algorithm with private key `mykey.pem`.
 The manifest will contain the trust chain specified in `mycerts.pem`.

 :::warning
-In a production application, do not access a private key and certificate directly from the file system as shown in this example.
-Doing so is fine during development, but not in production because it exposes these sensitive files to potential attackers.
-Instead use a hardware security module (HSM) and optionally a Key Management Service (KMS) to access them; for example as show in the [C2PA Python Example](../c2pa-python-example/readme.md).
+This example accesses the private key and certificate directly from the file system, which is fine during development, but in production may not be secure.
+Instead, in a production application,  use a hardware security module (HSM) or a Key Management Service (KMS); for example as show in the [C2PA Python Example](../c2pa-python-example/readme.md).
 :::

 ### Confirm it worked